 list_projects | List all projects in the workspace | Demo Browsing |

-get_project | Get details, flows, and share links for a specific project | Demo Browsing |
+get_share_link | Get details for a specific project share link by ID | Demo Browsing |

 create_flow | Create a new flow within a project | Demo Building |